Skip to main content

 While most injection site reactions are mild and self-limiting, it is valuable to understand their potential range.
 Some individuals may experience a more pronounced welt or a persistent itch.
 The specific formulation of Tesamorelin, including its inactive ingredients like mannitol or sucrose, can influence this response.

-These components are there to ensure the stability and efficacy of the peptide, yet they can also be part of the signal your is evaluating.
+These components are there to ensure the stability and efficacy of the peptide, yet they can also be part of the signal your immune system is evaluating.
 It is this direct, physical interaction at the point of entry that defines these effects.

-Their origin is mechanical and immunological, a separate chapter from the story being written by the subsequent rise in and IGF-1 levels throughout your system.
+Their origin is mechanical and immunological, a separate chapter from the story being written by the subsequent rise in growth hormone and IGF-1 levels throughout your system.
 Acknowledging and understanding these initial signals is the first step in building a collaborative partnership with your own biology during this therapeutic journey.

 The most frequent side effects of Tesamorelin are temporary reactions at the injection site, such as redness and swelling.